 What I like about Bumgenius nappies is that they expand as your child grows via a system of poppers and folds.
 So as your child grows you simply let them out a bit, meaning once you have made your initial purchase you don’t have to buy anything else.

 Reusable nappies typically come with popper or velcro fasteners, and with Bumgenius you get a choice of which fastener you prefer.
 I went for poppers as I thought they would be more durable than velcro.
-As you are dealing with fasteners, and not safety pins, this makes Bumgenius really easy to use – so far we’ve not had a problem with them and the nursery that we use are happy to use them as well.
+As you are dealing with fasteners and not safety pins, this makes Bumgenius really easy to use.

 Will Reusable Nappies Hold As Much Wee as a Disposable?